cat-sniffer/GeekHours/SPEC.md

 ## Database access methods

 GeekHours have 2 modules.
-One is `command` module defined `Command` class to handle inputs from stdin, and the other is `database` module defined `Database` class to connect/close database and /insert/update/delete records.
+One is `command` module defined `Command` class to handle inputs from stdin.
+And the other is `database` module defined `Database` class to communicate with a database such as connect/close and insert/update/delete records.